pulumi/foundational-training/module-06-pulumi-cloud/exercise-02-search.md

     package:"aws"
     ```

-2. Search for resources of type "IAM role":
+1. Search for resources of type "IAM role":

     ```bash
     type:"aws:iam/role:role"
     ```

-3. Search for EKS clusters with version `1.30`
+1. Search for EKS clusters with version `1.30`

     ```bash
     type:"aws:eks/cluster:Cluster" AND .version:"1.30"
     ```

-4. Advanced filtering
+1. Advanced filtering

-    * using the "View more" button, build up a search query
+    * using the [search syntax](https://www.pulumi.com/docs/pulumi-cloud/insights/search/#query-syntax), build up a search query

-5. Using natural language
+1. Using natural language

     * click on the "bot" button
     * `show me the route tables in prod`